Creeping Fig (Ficus pumila) Indoor Care, Common Problems and Remedies

 Ficus pumila also called Ficus repens is native to East Asia (China, Japan and Vietnam).

-Creeping Fig can become invasive, covering structures and landscape features if not maintained and its growth contained.
+The main disadvantages of Creeping Fig are in its invasive growth habit.
+If not maintained and its growth contained it will cover structures and landscape features.
 As it climbs on buildings and wooden structures, the woody tendrils can cling or root in and damage structures and or their surfaces.

 Varieties and Cultivars